carafizi/hpe/readme.txt

 Request body: the json example from above or any other json representation of a formula in a postfix notation

-Response of the service is a json representation of the Result object with a value representing either calculation result of error string
+Response of the service is a json representation of the Result object with a value representing either calculation result or error string